OrbitChain: Orchestrating In-orbit Real-time Analytics of Earth Observation Data: Evaluation

 \subsection{Experiment Setup}

 \textbf{Dataset.} We use the LandSat8 Cloud Cover dataset~\cite{foga2017cloud,zhu2018cloud} for evaluation.
-We extract the RGB bands from all the $96$ frames and divide each frame into $640$pixel $\times$ $640$pixel tiles.
-For evaluation on Jetsons and Raspberry Pis, the number of tiles in each frame is set as $100$ and $25$, respectively.
+We extract the RGB bands and divide each frame into $640$pixel $\times$ $640$pixel tiles.
+We evaluate both chain-like and span-like OEC workflows on NVIDIA Jetson Orin Nanos, as well as different model compositions on both Jetsons and Raspberry Pis.
+The randomness in evaluation results are averaged out over running each experiment with 10 distinct frames, which include 250 to 1000 tiles in total.

-\textbf{Analytics functions.} We include four analytics functions in our analytics application in Fig.~\ref{fig:application}.
-The Sentinel-2 Cloud Mask~\cite{aybar2022cloudsen12}, Eurosat~\cite{helber2018introducing,helber2019eurosat}, and Satellite Images of Water Bodies dataset~\cite{waterbody_dataset} are used for training cloud detection, landuse classification, crop monitoring, and water monitoring models, respectively.
-Each model is trained for $50$ epochs and then exported to ONNX~\cite{onnxruntime} format.
-On Raspberry Pis, we deployed all four analytics applications.
-On there Jetsons, we excluded the waterbody monitoring analytics function, as its task category overlapped with cloud detection.
+\textbf{Analytics functions.} We evaluate the four functions in the workflow as in Fig.~\ref{fig:application}.
+The Sentinel-2 Cloud Mask~\cite{aybar2022cloudsen12}, Eurosat~\cite{helber2018introducing,helber2019eurosat}, and Satellite Images of Water Bodies~\cite{waterbody_dataset} datasets are used for training cloud detection, land use classification, crop monitoring, and water monitoring respectively.
+On Raspberry Pis, we deployed four YOLO-based analytics functions.
+On Jetsons, we deployed models with different architectures: cloud detection based on MobileNetV2~\cite{sandler2018mobilenetv2}, water monitoring based on EfficientNet~\cite{tan2019efficientnet}, and land use classification and crop monitoring based on YOLOv8n~\cite{ultralytics}.

-\textbf{Parameters.} The discount coefficients for CPU capacity $\alpha$ and GPU time $\beta$ are defaultly set as $1.0$ for the Jetson platform and $0.9$ for Raspberry Pis.
-The frame deadlines are $8$ seconds for the Jetson platform and $15$ seconds for Raspberry Pis, matching the frame deadline of existing constellations~\cite{2016sentinel2}.
-Unless specified, the workload distribution ratio for cloud detection and landuse classification functions are both $0.5$.
+\textbf{Parameters.} Discount coefficients for CPU capacity $\alpha$ and GPU time $\beta$ are set as $0.95$ for Jetson and $0.9$ for Raspberry Pi.
+The frame deadlines ranges from $4.75$ to $5.5$ seconds for Jetson and $12$ to $16$ seconds for Raspberry Pi, both matching existing constellations~\cite{2016sentinel2}.
+Each frame is divided into $100$ tiles for Jetson and $25$ tiles for Raspberry Pi.
+The inter-satellite interval for revisiting the same ground location is $10$ seconds for Jetson and $15$ seconds for Raspberry Pi.
+Workload distribution ratios are by default $0.5$.
+To model orbit shift, we consider two subsets including the first and the first two satellites in a constellation, with $5$ and $20$ unique images respectively.
+Available power on each satellite is $7$ Watts~\cite{3u}.